BackTable / VI / Podcast / Episode #592

 Synopsis

-The physicians discuss the decision-making process behind using microwave ablation for metastatic liver disease, and strategies for advocating for the technology in tumor boards.
+The physicians discuss benefits and advancements in microwave ablation, the decision-making process behind using microwave ablation for metastatic liver disease, and strategies for advocating for this technology in tumor boards.
 Dr. Hoffman especially emphasizes the value of educating patients about their options and using thoughtful clinical judgement as an IR.
-The discussion delves into the benefits and advancements in microwave ablation, including his experience with the Varian system in light of NeuWave’s discontinuation.
-Dr. Hoffman shares the utility of software guidance, system fusion with CT machines, temperature monitoring, and the ability to achieve a more spherical ablation zone.
+The conversation also covers the utility of software guidance, system fusion with CT machines, temperature monitoring, and the ability to achieve a more spherical ablation zone.

 Timestamps